sandra-0492/to-do-list/README.md

 - View a list of all your tasks in one place.

 - Mark tasks as completed or remove them when done.

+- You can hide completed tasks by clicking the "Hide Completed" button or complete all tasks by clicking the "Complete All" buttons.

 ## Getting Started